ChrisMacNaughton/bundle-lint/README.md

-# JujuLint
+# BundleLint

-JujuLint is a basic program to lint a bundle or deployed Juju model against a set of rules.
+BundleLint is a basic program to lint a bundle or deployed Juju model against a set of rules.
 These rules are easily writable in a yaml format.

 ## Usage